BlackHershey/4dfp-docs/docs/tools.rst

 outfile	specify name for output file (default is <imgfile>t)
 =======	====================================================

-N.B.:	4dfp filename extensions are optional
+N.B.:	4dfp filename extensions are optional |br|
 N.B.:	option -n causes fidl ROI names to be copied to the output ifh

 wrpsmg_4dfp